state-alchemists/zrb/src/zrb/builtin/generator/project/template/README.md

 There are two directories in the project:

-- `_autmate`: This directory contains Zrb task definitions
+- `_automate`: This directory contains Zrb task definitions
 - `src`: This directory contains all source code and resources.

 To learn more about the project, you can visit [Zrb getting started page](https://github.com/state-alchemists/zrb/blob/main/docs/getting-started.md).